 5. Have Patience

 Addiction recovery is a long process.
 While progress may appear rapid at first, there is still a lot going on internally for the person in recovery.
 Physical recovery can take longer than most people realize, particularly for long-standing addictions.
-While you do not have to accept behavior that is clearly unacceptable, neither should you expect that the person you love is “cured” because they completed addiction treatment.
-The addict and those they consider family have to establish new ways of communicating and caring, and that does not happen overnight.
+You do not have to accept addictive behaviors, but you shouldn’t expect your loved one to be “cured” after completing treatment.
+The addict and those they consider family have to establish new ways of communicating and caring and that does not happen overnight.

 6. Care for Yourself Too

-Addiction is harrowing for the person who has it, and it is also extremely hard for that person’s loved ones.
-Do not forget to care for yourself as you are trying to be there for the one you love who is in recovery.
-You are not expected to completely upend your life.
-Make sure to the best of your ability that you eat properly, get physical activity, and get enough sleep.
-Remind yourself that you are not much help if you are drained of energy and not caring for yourself properly.
+Addiction can be harrowing for the person who has it.
+It is also extremely hard for that person’s loved ones.
+Do not forget to care for yourself as you are trying to be there for them.
+You are not expected to upend your life completely.
+Make sure that you eat properly, get physical activity and get enough sleep.
+Remind yourself that you are not much help if you are physically or emotionally drained.

 Addiction recovery takes time and involves many more people than just the addict.
-If someone in your family (whether that is by blood or chosen family) is in recovery, you can play an important role in helping them sustain their good work.
-But you must make sure to care for yourself as well.
-If you have questions about addiction recovery, we urge you to contact us at any time.
+If someone in your family (blood-related or chosen) is in recovery, you can play a valuable role in helping them sustain the progress they’ve made.
+But you need to take care of yourself first.